mw3tv123/images/README.md

-# images
+# Static images storage in Github
-A Github images storage
+A Github images storage for personal usage.